 Popsicle Stick Bookmarks: These homemade bookmarks arefun and easy to make Just decorate some craft sticks with markers, chalk markers or paint and your kids can give these as gifts or trade ’em with friends.

 More popsicle stick crafts from around the web:

 And lastly, a few more super-cute ornaments from some of my blogging colleagues:

 Craft stick nutcrackers from Molly Moo.

 These Popsicle Stick Stars by Frugal Fun for Boys and Girls are on our to-do list this year.
 We’re going to make a ours silver and gold, and string them into a garland.

-These sweet craft stick angels by Barking Dog Designs are available on Etsy.
+These Craft stick angels by Barking Dog Designs are available on Etsy.

-I hope you’ve enjoyed this collection.
-Now, get on out there, and pick up a box of popsicle sticks so your kids can craft up a whole lot of “cute” at your house this Christmas season.
+I hope you’ve enjoyed our collection of popsicle stick crafts!
+Get on out there, and pick up a box of popsicle sticks so your kids can get busy!.

 Get the 3-5 Playful Preschool e-Book!